dotnet/EntityFramework.Docs/entity-framework/core/cli/dotnet.md

 ## `dotnet ef dbcontext optimize`

 Generates a compiled version of the model used by the `DbContext`.
-Added in EF Core 6.

 See [Compiled models](xref:core/performance/advanced-performance-topics#compiled-models) for more information.